Kohler-Andrae State Park: History

 The land which is now Terry Andrae State Park is sandy, so it could not be used by early European immigrants for growing crops or grazing cattle.
 Frank Theodore (Terry) Andrae was the president of Milwaukee's Julius Andrae and Sons' Electric Supply Company.
 He purchased 92 acre in 1924 from a retired fisherman and later added another 30 acre.
 He built a two-story house which overlooked Lake Michigan in the present campgrounds.
 This, their second house, was used to entertain guests.
 Mrs. Andrae hired forestry consultants to reforest their property.
 After Mr. Andrae died in 1927, Elsbeth Andrae donated the 122 acre to the State of Wisconsin in memory of her husband Terry.
 Terry Andrae State Park opened in 1928.

 In April 1966, Kohler Company donated 280 acre immediately north of Terry Andrae State Park to the state of Wisconsin.
-It was named John Michael Kohler State Park in memory of the founder of the company.
+It was named Kohler-Andrae State Park.

 The 402 acre were expanded to almost 1000 acre by acquisitions of neighboring properties.
 Although the two units are considered separate adjacent properties, they are managed as a single unit by the Wisconsin Department of Natural Resources.
 A citizen's support group called Friends of Kohler-Andrae State Park was formed in 1987 to raise funds which are used for nature programming and development projects such as a handicap-accessible cabin.

 Directly north of the state park, the Kohler company has proposed to clear as much as 200 acres of forest, which may affect as much as 80 acres of protected wetlands, in order to construct an 18-hole golf course along the shore of Lake Michigan.
 Challenges from state residents and environmental activists have caused the proposal to be delayed and modified because of concerns over the fragility of the neighboring ecosystems.